 Young people tend to see life in terms of black and white-

 When I was a teenager I was inclined to see life in extremely simplistic, black and white terms (1st Corinthians 13:11).
 I believed that if people were poor or needy, the government should give them stuff, no questions asked.
 I also believed that if a person wanted to use drugs the government should provide clean needles for them to prevent the spread of disease.
 As the years passed I began to realize that every action has a consequence.
-I also figured out that my ideas were stupid and could actually make problems worse rather than better.
+I also realized that many of my ideas were stupid and could actually make problems worse rather than better.
 I have since learned that problems (and their solutions) are rarely black and white and that the easy answer is seldom the right answer.
 It takes life experience to come to terms with that reality.

 It goes against biblical principles-